stackert/istack-buddy-server/docs-living/features/13001-istack-buddy-slack-app/00001-slack-app-overview-refiend.md

 # iStack Buddy Slack App - Refined Function Description

+This document should be considered tenative plan.

+The features concluding remarks should layout actual feature with details.

+As example, this document was written with websocket slack communication in mind, which does not work for our nest application.
+How that gets address is unclear.
+We'll use ngrok to create https/ssl tunnel to our application.

 ## Core Function

 The iStack Buddy Slack App bridges Slack conversations with AI-powered backend iStackBuddy utility services through asynchronous processing and webhook callbacks.